-Monday is my thirty-fourth birthday, and on paper, I’ve accomplished nothing.
+Monday is my 34th birthday, and on paper, I’ve accomplished nothing.

 Actually, if we’re being technical, I’m going in reverse.
 I once had a book deal.
 I once had a cool apartment in Denver.
 I once had a plan for my life that looked different from what is currently happening.
 To quote one of my favorite romantic comedies: I am “Benjamin Buttoning.”
 And you know what?
 I’m okay with it.
 Sometimes you have to back up if you want to get on the right path again.